amumor/NetDrone/README.md

 ### Using NetDroneClientLib
 The NetDroneClient can be one of two types:
 #### Operator:
 This client represents the operator of the drone and sends location updates to the drone client.
-The operator has it's drone state that interpolates movement based on input and reconsiles with location updates from the drone.
+The operator has it's own drone state that interpolates movement based on input and reconsiles with location updates from the drone.
 #### Drone:
 The DroneClient is used by the physical drone (in our case simulated in Godot) and recieves movement commands from the operator.
 ### Usage: